achim0x/trackingmap/README.md

 ## Overview

-This tool will connect to the The Things Network via MQTT to collect informations from connected GPS Tracker (tested with SenseCAP Tracker T1000-B).
+This tool will connect to the The Things Network (TTN) via MQTT to collect informations from connected GPS Tracker (tested with SenseCAP Tracker T1000-B).
 The latest location incl. the last way points and some addtional information will be shown on a map.

 ## Installation